 The colour of WeatherGuard treatment is transparent.
 The surface can be further treated with paints, lacquers, varnishes and protection treatments applicable on Wood products.
 The compatibility of the surface treatment is recommended to be confirmed from the supplier.
 Also carpets, linoleum, tiles etc. can be glued to the surface.

-Tested performance of the moisture resistant plywood
+Tested performance of the improved moisture resistant plywood

-During field tests in typical construction site settings, full size moisture resistant plywood panels of Spruce WeatherGuard were placed horizontally to simulate roof and/or floor structures.
-The 72-hour test demonstrated that Spruce WeatherGuard moisture resistant plywood panels absorbed only half of the amount of water compared to untreated spruce plywood.
+During field tests in typical construction site settings, full size improved moisture resistant plywood panels of Spruce WeatherGuard were placed horizontally to simulate roof and/or floor structures.
+The 72-hour test demonstrated that Spruce WeatherGuard improved moisture resistant plywood panels absorbed only half of the amount of water compared to untreated spruce plywood.
 Due to the lower moisture content of Spruce WeatherGuard also the needed drying period is shorter.
 In the tests the difference of the drying period duration was 48 hours.